karrot-dev/yunity.org/user/pages/00.home/default.md

 Our vision is a society based on self-determination, trust and cooperation which allows people to live to their full potential and to preserve ecosystems for all living beings.

-We are a movement made up of subprojects.
+We are a network made up of subprojects.
 Look in the menu for details of these.